shap0011/cst8918-w25-a01-weather/README.md

 The API key can be created as a [Kubernetes environment encrypted secret](https://kubernetes.io/docs/concepts/configuration/secret/) and then injected into the containers at runtime.

-Run `kubectl create secret generic weather --from-literal='api-key=<your-secret-api-key>' -n cst8918` in the terminal, and then add this to the _env_ section of the deployment file ...
+Run `kubectl create secret generic weather --from-literal='api-key=<your-secret-api-key>' -n cst8918` in the terminal, and then add this to the _env_ section of the deployment file ... *DONE*

 ```yaml
 - name: WEATHER_API_KEY